A lot or a little?

 Is it any good?

-Made for a very low budget and with minimal actors and settings, PARANORMAL ACTIVITY is an effective horror movie that's more dependent on ideas than on spectacle or gore.
-Like horror classics ranging from Cat People (1942) to The Haunting (1963) to The Blair Witch Project, it suggests its terrors rather than explicitly showing them, which leaves far more to the imagination -- and sends more genuine chills up the spine.
+Made for a very low budget and with minimal actors and settings, this is an effective horror movie that's more dependent on ideas than on spectacle or gore.
+Like horror classics ranging from Cat People (1942) to The Haunting (1963) to The Blair Witch Project, Paranormal Activity suggests its terrors rather than explicitly showing them, which leaves far more to the imagination -- and sends more genuine chills up the spine.

 The well-paced daytime scenes are comparatively relaxing as Micah and Katie try to figure out their dilemma, but the nighttime scenes offer something spookier.
 The couple sleeps in a static wide shot; the bed, the doorway, and part of a hallway are visible.
 The scary part can be a sound or an image, but it can originate from anywhere within the frame; the movie always keeps viewers off guard.
 Some of the characters' behavior can grate, but that's a minor quibble in an otherwise satisfying, terrifying experience.

-Families can talk about the concept of random violence, as in the demon's seemingly meaningless attacks on Katie.
+Families can talk about the concept of random violence in Paranormal Activity , as in the demon's seemingly meaningless attacks on Katie.
 What would cause someone or something to strike out without a reason?
 How would this make a person feel?

 How scary was the movie?
 What scared you most, and why?
 How did you feel about being scared?